prebid/prebid.github.io/features/InterstitialAds.md

 * TOC
 {:toc}

-Interstitails ads often placed at natural transition points of the user's experince, such as moving from one page to the next.
-Interstitial ads are generally center aligned overlaying user content.
+Interstitails ads are often placed at natural transition points of the user's experince, such as moving from one page to the next.
+These ads are generally center aligned overlaying user content.

 This document covers how to setup interstitial ad units.